-- 4.45 NI Water plans to deliver improvements at 45 wastewater treatment works with a population equivalent greater than 250 during PC21.
+- 4.58 NI Water plans to deliver improvements at 45 wastewater treatment works with a population equivalent greater than 250 during PC21.
 These upgrades are required to meet discharge consent standards set by NIEA and to release development constraints.
 This compares to an expected outturn of 18 for PC15 against a target of 19.
-Four of the P21 outputs relate to the Living with Water programme and four of the remaining outputs will be delivered using sustainable solutions. - 4.46 NIEA has agreed a prioritised list of wastewater treatment works for delivery in PC21 with NI Water and the company has submitted a detailed list of schemes in its business plan.
+Four of the P21 outputs relate to the Living with Water programme and four of the remaining outputs will be delivered using sustainable solutions. - 4.59 NIEA has agreed a prioritised list of wastewater treatment works for delivery in PC21 with NI Water and the company has submitted a detailed list of schemes in its business plan.
 However we are aware that a significant number of the studies and options appraisals that are needed to confirm the requirements and solutions remain outstanding.
-The content of the programme and the priority of outputs may change as a consequence of the completion of this work. - 4.47 For the draft determination we have accepted the number of wastewater treatment works outputs included in the company submission as well as the profile for delivery.
-These are detailed in the table below.
+The content of the programme and the priority of outputs may change as a consequence of the completion of this work. - 4.60 For the final determination we have accepted the number of wastewater treatment works outputs included in the company submission.
+The profile for delivery has however been changed to reflect the revised profile submitted by the company in its draft determination response.
+On balance this has brought delivery forward, particularly from the last two years of the programme.
+It therefore helps address stakeholder concerns over the 'back end' loading of the profile originally submitted and will deliver benefits to consumers and the environment and release development constraints sooner than previously anticipated. - 4.61 The annual targets from the revised delivery profile for PC21 are detailed in the table below.

-Output 2021-22 2022-23 2023-24 2024-25 2025-26 2026-27 Delivery of improvements to nominated WwTWs as part of a defined programme of work 4 0 1 9 13 18
+Output 2021-22 2022-23 2023-24 2024-25 2025-26 2026-27 Delivery of improvements to nominated WwTWs as part of a defined programme of work 0 5 16 3 7 14

-Table 22: Wastewater treatment works outputs for PC21.
+Table 24: Wastewater treatment works outputs for PC21.